ArbelNathan/BigDataFinalProject/README-Kafka.md

 Demo :

-1- Open a terminal to the directory where "kafkaProduce.js" and "kafkaConsume.js" are stored 2- run the command : node kafkaProduce.js
+1- Open a terminal to the directory where the files are stored on your computer 2- run the command : node app.js
 3- After running the command , in the terminal, ctrl+right click on the link "localhost",your browser should open and select "Send"
 4- Open a new terminal
 5- run the command : node kafkaConsume.js